cheatham1/SoftwareBook/take_a_closer_look.md

         "data" : {
             "Contributions": ["data_Egamma", "data_Muons"]}

-Stack and data are specialised names for paintables.
-This ensures that only one stack and one data representation are present in the visual results.
-A stack shows the different processes specified in "order" stacked upon each other to give an idea of the composition of the simulated data.
-The definitions for these individual processes are defined under "Processes".
-Each process has a certain colour and a list of contributing parts that comprise it.
+**Stack** and **data** are specialised names for paintables.
+This ensures that only one stack and one data representation are present in the visualisation results.

+A **stack** shows the different processes specified in **order** stacked upon each other to give an idea of the composition of the simulated data.
+The definitions for these individual processes are defined under **Processes**.
+Each process has a certain colour and a list of contributing parts.
 These contributing parts have to fit the keys used in both the run configuration and the infofile.py.

-Data is a specialised paintable which is geared toward the standard representation of data.
+**Data** is a specialised paintable which is geared toward the standard representation of data.
 Since the data does not need to be scaled there is no need to align the used names in contributions with those found in the infofile.py.
 However, they still have to fit the ones used in the configuration.py.

-All otherwise named paintables (like "Higgs" in the example) are considered as "overlays".
+All other paintables (e.g. **Higgs** in the above example) are considered as **overlays**.
 Overlays are used to show possible signals or to compare shapes between multiple overlays (see for instance in the ZPrimeAnalysis).

-The paintables can be used in depictions like so:

-There are currently three types of depictions available: Main, Agreement and Ratio.
-Main type plots will simply show the paintables in a simple plot fashion.
-Ratio type plots will show the ratio of the first paintable w.r.t. the second paintable.
-Agreement type plots are typically used to evaluate the agreement between two paintables (usually the stack of predictions and the data).
+There are currently three types of depictions available:
+* **Main**: simply show the paintables in a simple plot fashion.
+* **Agreement**: typically used to evaluate the agreement between two paintables (usually the stack of simulated data and the real data).
+* **Ratio**: show the ratio of the first paintable w.r.t. the second paintable (e.g. **Data/MC** to show how well the simulated data and real data agree).

 The order of the depictions is determined in line 2 of the code example above.